-A historical inventory: How the “conspiracy theory meme” was de facto intentionally created and utilised by govermental think-tanks in order to steer public discourse
+A historical inventory: How the “conspiracy theory meme” was de facto intentionally created by govermental think-tanks in order to steer public discourse

 Professor Lance deHaven-Smith (professor emeritus of political science at Florida State University) writes the following about the history of the “conspiracy theory ” in his peer-reviewed book entitled which was published by the University of Texas Press in 2013: